• TACMASR home page

 Histological diagnosis is rendered on each piece of formalin-fixed and snap frozen tissue by Hematoxylin and Eosin staining (H&E).

-AZCC Members and collaborators may request the use of banked biospecimens through TACMASS.
+UACC Members and collaborators may request the use of banked biospecimens through TACMASR.

 Everyone involved in submitting specimens to the Tumor Bank must maintain a current CITI Certification.
 For more information read about our CITI Certification Program.